scottcs/dot_hammerspoon/README.md

 ### [scratchpad](.hammerspoon/modules/scratchpad.lua)

 Scratchpad for jotting down random notes or reminders.
 I use this for short-lived notes throughout the day.
 I usually don't have more than 5-10 lines in it at a time.
 A keybinding brings up a chooser where you can enter a single line, which is appended to the scratchpad file.
 The contents of the file can be seen by clicking the menubar icon.
-Clicking on a line in the menu will open the scratchpad file in an editor.
+Clicking on a line in the menu will copy the line to the clipboard.
 Ctrl-clicking on a line in the menubar will remove it from the file.

 ### [songs](.hammerspoon/modules/songs.lua)